jaemnkm/design-system-2/_components/alerts.md

         The counter (1 of 2 tips) and secondary CTA button (Skip) is only shown if a user has 2 or more tips.
       </li>
       <li>
         Clicking the <strong>Skip</strong> button will trigger the next tip (if applicable).
 Clicking the <strong>Back</strong> button will show the previous tip (if applicable).
       </li>
       <li>
         <strong>Tip lifespan:</strong> The dismiss and skip buttons do not remove the tip permanently.
-If a user dismisses or skips a tip, then the tip will be shown again the next time the page is loaded.
+If a user dismisses or skips a tip, then the tip will be shown again the next time the user restarts their browser (and thus a new browser session is created) or 2 weeks, whichever comes first.
 The tip will no longer be shown once the suggested action has been taken.
-For example, the tip will continue appear until the suggested document upload has been completed.
+For example, the tip will continue to appear until the suggested document upload has been completed.
       </li>
     </ul>